linn/it-dev-trial/README.md

 ### Template Structure
 We've provided a simple .net project here to get you started.

 The Domain contains a Menu class that will represent the menu in C#.
 The menu should consist of MenuItems, but how you structure the data it is up to you.
-There's an IDomainService that you should implement to filter the menu data.
+There's an IDomainService that you should implement to filter the menu data appropriately.

-There's a skeleton IMenuService in the Proxy project which we expect you will implement to make an http request for the initial menu.json and convert it into you C# domain objects.
+There's a skeleton IMenuService in the Proxy project which we expect you will implement to make an http request for the initial menu.json and convert it into your C# domain objects.

 The Service currenly has the one search endpoint for you to implement.